obsidian-tears/obsidian_tears_frontend_backend/README.md

 # Order of creation on local network

+NOTE: if you hold all 4 of these repos on a parent folder (like obsidian), you can go to OT Frontend & Backend and run "npm run local" script.

 The IC is deterministic, so if the order of canisters created on a network (after `dfx start --clean`) is the same, it will end up with the same canister IDs.

 The order is: